jcane/python/README.md

 # python
-learning python  my screen shots
+learning python  my screen shots from problems posted on the website HACKINSCIENCE.COM